cescoffier/vertx-microservices-workshop/README.md

 Instructions are available on http://209.132.178.63/workshop/ (this url is going to change)

+Complete code is available in the `solution` directory.

 ## Teasing

 Vert.x is a toolkit to create reactive distributed applications running on the top of the Java Virtual Machine.
 Vert.x